DhikshaSubash/Credit_worthiness_detection/README.md

 > **End-to-end Machine Learning system for credit risk assessment with 85.71% accuracy and 90% ROC-AUC**

 An enterprise-grade credit risk assessment platform that combines machine learning with traditional financial risk metrics to automate loan approval decisions and monitor portfolio health.
-Built for deployment in financial institutions like JP Morgan Chase and consulting firms like Thorogood.
+Built for deployment in financial institutions and consulting firms.

 ---